 - Graduate Assistants must register for a minimum of 3 credit hours of in-class or hybrid online classes, plus 3 (or more) online credit hours.

-- J-1 students: Per J-1 regulations, J-1 students may not apply any online credit hours to meeting the minimum full-time enrollment requirement.
+- J-1 students: Per J-1 regulations, J-1 students may not apply any online credit hours to meet the minimum full-time enrollment requirement.
 Therefore, if enrolling in online classes:

 - Undergraduate students must register for a minimum of 12 credit hours of in-class or hybrid online classes – before enrolling in online credit hours.